 - What would you weigh on Mercury—more or less than on Earth?

-After that, either on their own or in pairs, direct them to the Adler Planetarium's Mercury page and have them read and surf through the site to find the right answers and other related insights about this mysterious planet.
+After that, students should work either on their own or in pairs to review the Solar System Exploration's Mercury page.
+They should read and surf through the site to find the right answers and other related insights about this mysterious planet.
 Have them take notes, telling them they will be responsible for the material.

 When they are finished, go back and discuss the questions asked at the beginning of this lesson.
 Encourage students to provide the correct answers to these questions and think about and react to how their original answers compare to the actual answers.
 Allow them to make comparisons between Mercury and Earth.
 Use the Class Discussion teacher sheet to guide this final discussion/evaluation.